luminecs/notes/vim/neovim/:Tutor.md

 Press `<C-o>` takes you back to older positions, `<C-i>` to newer positions.

 Type `:!` followed by an external command to execute that command.
+- `:!ls`
+- `:!rm FILENAME`

+To save the changes made to the text, type `:w` FILENAME.

+Press `v` starts `Visual selection`.
+You can move the cursor around to make the selection bigger or smaller.
+Then you can use an operator to do something with the text.
+For example, `d` deletes the text.

+To save part of the file, type `v` motion `:w` FILENAME for selecting text to write.(with hjkj)

+`v` -> hjkl -> `:'<,'>w TEST`: Neovim will write the selected lines to the file TEST.

+To retrieve the contents of a file, type `:r` FILENAME.
+The file you retrieve is placed below the cursor line.

+Type `:r !ls` to read the output of the `ls` command and puts it below the cursor.